Updated Border Restrictions for the Nordic Region

 Also, if you are travelling to Finland, the FINENTRY site provides travellers with information and instructions on self-quarantine and coronavirus testing (including a link to make a booking for a test).

 The Faroe Islands’ authorities have announced that travelers who have fully received an approved COVID-19 vaccine are no longer required to quarantine for 6 days upon arrival in the Faroe Islands.
-This applies to all travelers who have received a full dose of an approved COVID-19 vaccine and 8 days have passed since the second dose or first dose for single-dose vaccines respectively.
-Danish rules also apply which means having received the final dose of vaccination at least 14 days, but no more than 180 days, before departure.
+This applies to all travelers who have received a full dose of an approved COVID-19 vaccine and 2 weeks have passed since the second dose or first dose for single-dose vaccines respectively.

 For EU and Schengen travellers who are not vaccinated, self-quarantine has been removed however, this depends on the country you are coming from.